Skip to main content

 pip install jupyter PySpark findspark numpy pandas matplotlib sklearn

-If you plan on using scala in your workbooks you need to install the spylon kernel - some care is needed with Python versioning
+If you plan on using scala in your workbooks, then install the spylon kernel.
+Some care is needed with Python versioning:

 pip install spylon_kernel